wp-plugins/basic-google-maps-placemarks/readme.txt

 **Customization**

-If you need to hire a developer to add a feature that the plugin doesn't currently have, or to make extensive customizations in order to fit your specific needs, please [contact me](http://iandunn.name/contact) and we can discuss the details.
-I typically have projects booked at least 3 months in advance, so I'm not able to accommodate "urgent" requests.
-My minimum project size for this plugin is 5 hours worth of work.
+If you need to customize BGMP and a solution isn't already available in the forums, the best thing to do is to hire a developer. <a href="http://wordpress.meetup.com/">Your local WordPress Meetup</a> is a great place to meet one, or you can also check out some of the [WordPress job-posting sites](http://wpmu.org/12-places-to-find-and-post-wordpress-jobs/).

-If you just need some minor customizations or are looking for someone with a low hourly rate, I'd recommend checking out some of the [WordPress job-posting sites](http://wpmu.org/12-places-to-find-and-post-wordpress-jobs/).
-If you make customizations that could be benefitial to other users, please start a thread on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with a description of them and a link to the source code.
+If you make customizations that could be beneficial to other users, please start a thread on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with a description of them and a link to the source code.

 == Screenshots ==